saimtiaz/ur5_collision_avoidance/README.md

 ### UR5 IP Address

-TODO: Make this information more clear by actually checking this on the robot The UR5 IP Address can be obtained by starting up the UR5 from the control panel and navigating to the about information
+The UR5 IP Address can be obtained by starting up the UR5 from the control panel and navigating to the about information

 ### Turning on the camera